-- if you have questions you wish to discuss beyond the class, Dr. Weis is typically available after every Tuesday class and during office hours on Wednesdays - you are encouraged to post general course-related queries (whether content or logistics) to the Forums tab in OWL, which will ensure that the clarifications can be seen by everyone (posts will get monitored daily and you can expect to receive a response in 24 48 hours) - you are encouraged to check the OWL site every 24 48 hours and to read each announcement carefully - course announcements will arrive through your university email account in addition to appearing in the Announcement tab on OWL.
+- if you have questions you wish to discuss beyond the class, Dr. Weis is typically available after every Tuesday class and during office hours on Wednesdays, or by appointment - you are encouraged to check the OWL site every 24 48 hours and to read each announcement carefully - you are encouraged to post general course-related queries (whether content or logistics) to the Forums tab in OWL, which will ensure that the clarifications can be seen by everyone (posts will get monitored daily and you can expect to receive a response in 24 - 48 hours) - course announcements will arrive through your university email account in addition to appearing in the Announcement tab on OWL.
 It is your responsibility to ensure that email received from the University at your UWO address is attended to in a timely manner (you can read about the privacy and security of the UWO email accounts here).